Datavault-UK/automate-dv/src/dbtvault-dev/docs/staging.md

 ### Additional columns

+With the [add_columns](macros.md#add_columns) macro, we can provide a list of columns and any corresponding aliases for those columns.

 We now add the column names we want to bring forward/feed from the raw staging table into the raw vault.
-We list them by name, and provide an alias (how we want to name them in the raw vault tables).
-You will also have another opportunity to rename these columns later when creating the raw vault tables.
+To include all columns which exist in the source table, we provide the ```source_table``` variable we created earlier.

-We will need to add some additional columns to our staging layer, containing 'constants' implied by the context of the staging data.
+We will also need to add some additional columns to our staging layer, containing 'constants' implied by the context of the staging data.
 For example, we may add a source table code value, or the the load date, or some other constant needed in the primary key.
-Load dates and sources are also handled in the next section, as you have a choice of techniques.

-With the [add_columns](macros.md#add_columns) macro, we can provide a list of columns and any corresponding aliases for those columns.
+We can also override any columns coming in from the source, with different data.
+We may want to do this if a source column already exists in the raw stage and the values aren't appropriate.

+We provide the constant by adding a ```!``` to the data and alias them with the same name as the column we want to override.
+You will have another opportunity to rename these columns, as well as cast them to different data types later when creating the raw vault tables.
+We can also use this method to create any new columns which do not already exist in the source.

 ```stg_orders_hashed.sql```